GRESB/tableau-server/README.md

 ### Other

-DB user access was too restrictive
+DB user access was too restrictive.
+Everytime the `tsm topology set-process` is used to move the Repository process (aka pgsql), the file bellow needs to be updated.

 /var/opt/tableau/tableau_server/data/tabsvc/config/pgsql_0.20233.23.1017.0948/pg_hba.conf